Moh-Snoussi/Laravel-vue-starter-boiler-plate-dashboard/README.md

 - Composer
 - Node
-- Database
+- Database credentials and server configuration
-- Email credentials and server settings (you can get for free from https://mailtrap.io)
+- Email credentials and server configuration (you can get for free from https://mailtrap.io)

 # Instalation
 ### One Command Installation

-1. Prepare your database, email credentials and settings.

-2. Open terminal and execute the following command:
+1. Open terminal and execute the following command:

    `git clone -b one_command_and_auto_assistance https://github.com/Moh-Snoussi/Automated_Teller_Machine && cd Automated_Teller_Machine && composer install && php artisan automate`

-3. Follow the instructions.
+2. Follow the instructions.

+3. To edit vue files and see the change on browser as soon as you save then open another terminal in the project directory and run:

+    ```npm run watch -- --watch-poll```

 ## Or
 ### Manual Installation